 U.S. commandoes captured Nazih Abdul-Hamed al-Ruqai, a high-ranking al-Qaeda operative who is known as Abu Anas al-Libi, in Tripol in early October 2013.
 He was indicted in New York in 2000 for helping to plan the 1998 bombings of the U.S. Embassies in Kenya and Tanzania.
 U.S. authorities had been pursuing Abu Anas for about 15 years.
 U.S. Secretary of State John Kerry said "the Libyan government was aware of the operation."
 However, Prime Minister Zeidan denied that he had any prior knowledge of the raid.
 Days after the abduction of Abu Anas, members of a militia that has served as a government security force kidnapped Zeidan, presumably in retaliation for allowing the U.S. operation.
 He was held for several hours before being released.
 The incident revealed the increasing fragility of the country.

 In May, former general Khalifa Heftar organized a group of anti-Islamist nationalists, calling it the Libyan National Army, and led a campaign against a coalition of Islamic militias, Libya Dawn, in eastern Libya that he said had thrown Libya into disarray.
-More than 70 people were killed in the fighting in Benghazi on May 16.
-The fighting continued for several weeks, and Heftar gained the support of the country's military.
+Fighting continued for several weeks, and Heftar gained the support of the country's military.
 Heftar served under Qaddafi but split from him in the 1980s.
 He also accused Prime Minister Maiteg of being under the sway of the Islamic militias.